japanistry.com

 He is a student.

-The commonly seen ございます is actually the polite form of ござる which is the polite form of ある, the verb “to exist”.
+The commonly seen ございます is actually the polite form of ござる which is the formal verb for “to exist” (ある).
 In fact, it is also seen in some set phrases/words which beginners would likely be taught within their first few Japanese lessons.

 Congratulations.